Student Arts Orgs

 A group of students excited about sustaining a contact improv community at Carleton.
 We hold frequent open contact jams, exchanges with nearby contact improv groups and support each other in exploring and developing our contact improvisation practice.

-The Carleton Graphic provides a fun and open space for Carleton students to display their artistic and literary talents, through the publication of a comics anthology four to five times a term.
+The Carleton Graphic provides a fun and open space for Carleton students to display their artistic and literary talents through the publication of a comics anthology three times a term.

 The Carleton Hi-Fi Club aims to foster the love of music through the appreciation of great-sounding music and the equipment that makes great sound possible.
 Essentially, we aim to ponder the sonic delights and delicacies hidden deep within all recorded audio media, be they analog or digital, as well as talk about the bleeding edge in stereo sound reproduction.
 Those interested need not possess an expensive stereo system, they need only the desire to delve deeply into a delicious degustation of divine sound.